 If the central bank instead targets an exchange rate then the structure of the balance sheet will support this objective, its balance sheets will be characterised by significant holdings of foreign assets.
 At the extremis the central bank could be structured as a currency board and would aim to hold enough foreign assets to ensure convertibility of the currency under any circumstances.
-As all other functions of the central bank will hold little other assets.
+As all other functions of the central bank are subsumed within this policy the central bank will hold little other assets.
 The size of the assets required often exceeds the demand for domestic liabilities and systems are characterised by a surplus of liquidity.
 The size of the central bank's balance sheet will vary depending on whether there is appreciation or depreciation pressure.
 The experience of the Hong Kong Monetary Authority which operates as a currency board is discussed in Box 3.